pockethost/pockethost/readme.md

 ### 0.2.1

 - Idle/running status for PB instance now shows in green
-- Ability to run separate versions of PocketBase per instance for beta/dev purposes
+- Ability to run separate versions of PocketBase per instance for custom cases including beta/dev

 ### 0.2.0